 General

-This Annex specifies a method for exchanging data between DLMS/COSEM clients and servers via a gateway, when this gateway is connected to a Wide Area Network (WAN) or to a Neighbourhood Network (NN) on the one hand, and to a Local Network (LAN) on the other hand, with DLMS/COSEM servers connected to this LAN.
+This Annex specifies a method for exchanging data between DLMS®/COSEM clients and servers via a gateway, when this gateway is connected to a Wide Area Network (WAN) or to a Neighbourhood Network (NN) on the one hand, and to a Local Network (LAN) on the other hand, with DLMS®/COSEM servers connected to this LAN.

 The gateway acts bidirectional, i.e. it is also possible for a server in the LAN to send messages to a client in the WAN/NN using the gateway (push application).

-The gateway function itself may be implemented in a DLMS/COSEM meter or in a stand-alone device.
+The gateway function itself may be implemented in a DLMS®/COSEM meter or in a stand-alone device.

-The DLMS/COSEM specification for meter data exchange is based on the client/server model, where the head end system (HES) acts as a client requesting services, and the end devices (e.g. meters) act as servers providing the services requested.
+The DLMS®/COSEM specification for meter data exchange is based on the client/server model, where the head end system (HES) acts as a client requesting services, and the end devices (e.g. meters) act as servers providing the services requested.
 In many cases, the client can reach each meter directly, using unicast, multicast or broadcast messages.

 There are cases however, when it is practical to connect several end devices to a LAN, and reach those devices via a gateway.
 The protocol stack used on the LAN may be the same as the one used on the WAN/NN or it may be different.